Child and adolescent mental health services

 What to expect

-CAMHS usually invite both the young person and their parents/guardians to attend the first appointment.
-The family will meet one or more members of the team.
-Sometimes CAMHS meet all the family together, other times they meet parents separately.
-The meeting will include asking questions about development, school progress, general health and relevant family history.
-In some situations CAMHS will discuss the possibility of a home visit and/or seek parent(s) permission to visit the person’s school.
+CAMHS usually invite both you and your parents/guardians to attend the first appointment.
+Your family will meet one or more members of the CAMHS team.
+Sometimes CAMHS want to meet all your family together, other times they ask to meet you and your parents/guardians separately.

 The team approach to CAMHS